pabroux/ai-forge/README.md

 Here are the supported frameworks:
 - Hugging Face
 - Lightning
-- Pytorch (Vanilla)
+- Pytorch
 > ℹ️
 > Each framework follows the pattern in which you pass to a `train.py` file a config file (e.g. `config_test.py`) containing your model, your dataset and everything required to train a model.

 ## Useful Commands